-So if you're ready to start decorating with more color at home but could use a little inspiration and some pointers, take a look at the eight beautifully colorful living rooms below.
-They'll have you embracing that color wheel in no time.
+But there's definitely a right way to use color in the living room that doesn't feel like a scary commitment or look too aggressive.
+So if you're ready to start decorating with more color at home but could use a little inspiration and some pointers, take a look at the 25 beautifully colorful living rooms that will have you embracing that color wheel in no time.

-Get Colorful But Understated
+Get Colorful but Understated

 Though this living room is playing with plenty of bold colors, it manages to look sophisticated and cohesive, thanks to the balance of neutrals, sophisticated and streamlined silhouettes, and traditional artwork.

 Stick to the Primaries